 Treatment if you get sap on your skin

-- Wash the affected area quickly, preferably with soap. - Apply insect-bite cream to the skin. - If the rash is bad, consult a doctor. - Always consult a doctor if sap gets in your eyes.
+- Wash the affected area quickly, preferably with soap. - Apply insect-bite cream to the skin. - If the rash is bad, consult a doctor. - If sap gets into your eyes, rinse them immediately and consult a doctor.

 Management